Please read the introduction to Cleft and Craniofacial Team Care below and visit ACPA’s website for more information on Team Care.

 - and other necessary specialists who treat specific aspects of complex craniofacial anomalies.

 Since growth greatly affects the path of treatment and successful outcomes, a child must have thorough and regular assessments by a treatment team until young adulthood.
 Some individuals may require additional care in their older adult years.
 The Parameters for Evaluation and Treatment of Patients with Cleft Lip/Palate or Other Craniofacial Anomalies document summarizes the current guidelines for team care endorsed by the American Cleft Palate-Craniofacial Association.
-As they follow these guidelines, cleft-craniofacial treatment teams promote the best possible outcomes for children born with clefts or other craniofacial birth defects.
-For more information about cleft lip/palate or craniofacial teams, please call us on our CLEFTLINE: 1.800.24.CLEFT
+As they follow these guidelines, cleft-craniofacial treatment teams promote the best possible outcomes for children born with clefts or other craniofacial anomalies.
+For more information about cleft/craniofacial teams, please call us on our CLEFTLINE: 1.800.24.CLEFT

 Selecting a Team